 The main symptom of Lagoftalmo is not being able to close the eyes.
 If you have Lagoftalmo at night, you may not even know it.
 Look for these additional symptoms in one or both eyes if you think you have Lagoftalm:

 - Increase in tears

-- Foreign body sensation, which is the sensation that something is rubbing against your eye.
+- Foreign body sensation is the sensation that something is rubbing against your watch.

 - Pain or irritation, especially in the morning.

 - The inability to completely close the eyelids is one of the main symptoms of Lagoftalmo.